-In order to keep track of your cat’s skin health, be sure to brush their fur regularly, getting your eyes on areas that might usually hide under hair.
+In order to keep track of your cat’s skin condition, be sure to brush their fur regularly, getting your eyes on areas that might usually hide under hair.
 Brushing also helps to distribute your cat’s natural skin oil, protecting against irritants that may cause dermatitis.

-So you’ve been brushing your cat regularly, and you’ve noticed some skin problems.
+So you’ve been brushing your cat regularly, and you’ve noticed some cat skin problems.
 Next, let’s take a look at the common causes of red spots, overgrooming, and scratching.

 Mites and fleas are both small parasites that can affect cats and dogs.
 Even if your cat never goes outside, it’s possible they’re still at risk for fleas and mites (another pet can bring them into the house, as can any mice who may frequent your home).

 Fleas love to prey on any and all warm-blooded mammals and hop a ride however they can.
 Mites, meanwhile, are microscope parasites that mostly affect the ears.
-Mites are most common in kittens, but they can affect cats of any age.
+Ear Mites are most common in kittens, but they can affect cats of any age.